CATAN® – Cities & Knights Expansion

 Knights are not used in the form of cards; instead, they are represented by wooden tokens that are placed on unoccupied intersections.
 Each token has an “active” side depicting a black-and-white knight helmet and an “inactive” side depicting a knight helmet in color.
 A knight can only fight after he is activated; activation costs one grain.
 After paying the grain, you turn the knight token over so that its active side is face up.
 Each ring on the token counts as one strength point.

 If the knights of all players combined have enough strength points to defeat the barbarian army, the danger is averted for the moment.
 However, if the Catanian knights are too weak, a city will be raided and downgraded to a settlement.

-This unfortunate event always affects the player who contributed the least amount of knight strength.
+This unfortunate event always affects the player who had the lowest total strength of active knights when the barbarians attacked.
 Besides defending Catan, knights can also be used to chase away the robber or to displace another player’s knight.

 When the players are not busy defending Catan, they are competing for the metropolises, which represent two additional victory points.
 In order to establish a metropolis (which is placed on top of a city), the players first need to improve their cities.

 The construction of city buildings, such as the Library, Market, Abbey, or Town Hall, is indicated on development flip-charts.

 The players pay for city improvements with commodities such as coins, cloth, or books.
 How do you get commodities?
 Instead of two resources, cities adjacent to mountains, pasture, and forest hexes produce only one resource but also one commodity derived from the respective type of resource.

 With increasing city improvements, the odds become more favorable for players to obtain new progress cards.
 Cards such as “Mining,” “Irrigation,” or “Building Crane” allow for faster settlement activities.
 Cards such as “Merchant,” “Merchant Fleet,” “Trade Monopoly,” or “Resource Monopoly” create advantages with regards to trade.
 On the other hand, one can irritate stronger players with cards such as the “Deserter,” “Spy,” or “Diplomat.”